Links to Answers to Atheists, Theological Liberals and Other Bible Critics

 Topics include:

-This page may be especially useful for college students.
-Apparently, it's been discovered that many people raised as Christians lose their faith when they go to college.
-The articles linked to here will hopefully persuade people that Christianity and the Bible have not been discredited by science, research and reason after all.
-I put this page together because when some people lose their faith in Christianity, they experience a life crisis that can even cause severe depression.
+I put this page together partly because I discovered that when some people lose their faith in Christianity, they experience a life crisis that can even cause severe depression.
 I don't believe there's any need for people to lose their faith, and I seek to demonstrate why.
-It may be that some people would be happier not being Christians.
-For such people, reading this will probably not be beneficial, so feel free not to.
-But for people who are disturbed that their faith may be being threatened, the page may be a comfort.
+It may be that a lot of people would be happier not being Christians.
+Fair enough.
+But for people who are disturbed that their faith may be being threatened, the page may be a source of worthwhile information, as it may be for others.

 Links to articles on other websites open in new windows, while links to pages on this site open in the same one.